Best West End shows, musicals and plays you need to see in London

-Heathers the Musical is back at The Other Palace until September this year.
+Heathers the Musical is back at The Other Palace with tickets available until February.
 It’s based on the 1989 cult movie, Heathers, which follows student Veronica as she’s accepted into her high school's popular clique (three girls all named Heather), then gets wrapped up with the rebellious Jason 'J.D' Dean - a teenager who plans to murder everybody at their high school.
 This is definitely one for a more mature audience.

 The Lion King